napari/napari/docs/plugins/npe2_migration_guide.md

 kinds of migrations `npe2 convert` helps with.

 For each type of _hook specification_ there is a corresponding section below with migration tips.
-Each lists the _hook specifications_ that are relevant to that section and an example manifest.
+Each section lists the _hook specifications_ that are relevant to that section and an example manifest.
 For details, refer to the {ref}`npe2-manifest-spec`.